-Decide around Thanksgiving time, possibly even earlier, what you really want your Christmas season to look like.
+So, my direction for you is to decide around Thanksgiving time, possibly even earlier, what you really want your Christmas season to look like.
 Then be ready to hold fast to it.
 My husband is nearing the end of a two year phd program, so my plan this Christmas was family time.
-No to tons of extras and yes to family.
+‘No’ to tons of extras and ‘yes’ to family.
 Yes to family slowing down together.
-We’ve not been able to do ‘together’ all too much during the last year and a half, so together time is seriously needed for us.
+We’ve not been able to do ‘together’ all too much during the last year and a half, so together time is needed for us.

 This is also a great way to stay on budget during Christmas.
 It’s so much easier to over spend when in a store, but I find having to click on “my cart” and see all the items lined up with the total makes it much easier for me to say… okay, that’s not really needed and remove it from my total.